societe-generale/ora2pg-mssql/README.md

 # Prerequisites

 This fork has many of the same prerequisites as ora2pg.
 Please head to http://ora2pg.darold.net/documentation.html#INSTALLATION for installation instructions.
+You then need to install the `DBD::ODBC` Perl module.
 Once done, you will need to install a SQL Server client and/or server.

 ## Client install